Expectations in the Sixth Form

 We value the safety of all our students and therefore students are expected to wear lanyards with photographic ID at all times.
 This allows all staff and students to know that they are Sixth Form students and a part of our community.

-We adopt a policy of a Smart – Non Uniform dress code.
-Pupils are expected to be proud of their appearance and ensure that they remain a role model to students lower down in the school.
+Students are expected to be proud of their appearance and ensure that they remain a role model to students lower down in the school.
+This means that attire should be modest and reflect our smart non uniform policy.

-Please note that if you are not wearing appropriate attire, you will be sent home to change.
+Please note that if you are not wearing appropriate attire, you may be sent home to change.
+We will try to avoid this but ensuring high standards are maintained is important to our sixth form.

 As students have chosen to be at the Sixth Form and have chosen their options there is rarely any issue with behaviour.
-The sixth form adopts the same behaviour policy as in Year 7-11 and whole school detentions will be issued if it is deemed necessary.
-If there is additional issues with behaviour then there will be a formal meeting between the Head of Sixth Form, pupil and parent.
+The Sixth Form adopts the same behaviour policy as in Year 7-11 and whole school detentions will be issued if it is deemed necessary.
+If there is additional issues with behaviour then there will be a formal meeting between the Head of Sixth Form, student and parent.

 When students join the Sixth Form they sign a contract that outlines the above expectations.
 Students and parents are expected to sign these.
 If students do not follow our expectations they will be asked to leave the Sixth Form.
 Fortunately this rarely happens.